-Best Microsoft Office Alternatives in 2019
+Best Microsoft Office Alternatives in 2020

 1. Polaris Office

 One of my favorite Microsoft Office alternatives is the Polaris Office Which brings a really good experience.
 The best part about Polaris Office is that the company offers a limited free version which brings enough features to suit the needs of most individual users, thereby allowing us to do our work without needing to pay a high subscription fee.

 Users will be able to edit MS Office documents and text files, get access to both local and cloud storage, connect external cloud services such as Dropbox and Google Drive for extra free storage, manage document versions, and more.
 In fact, there’s even real-time collaboration where two and more people can work on the same document simultaneously.

 Platform Availability: Windows, Mac, Android, and iOS

-Price: Free, $3.99/month
+Price: Free, premium version starts at $3.99/month

 OnlyOffice is yet another good Microsoft Office alternative that one can use.
-The software not only offers native apps for all the major desktop and mobile platforms but it also has a web version which works really well.
+The software not only offers native apps for all the major desktop and mobile platforms but it also has a web version that works really well.
 One of the USPs of OnlyOffice is that it can integrate with various third-party services including mail, CRM, calendars, and much more to give users extra control and power.

-OnlyOffice also brings enhanced security features which are not found on most other office alternatives.
+OnlyOffice also brings enhanced security features that are not found on most other office alternatives.
 If you are a business who is looking for a complete in-house office like document creation, management and organization took, this is one of the best options on the market.